EWS XML elements in Exchange

 The EWS WSDL file, services.wsdl, does not fully conform to the WSDL standard because it does not include a WSDL service definition.
 This is because EWS is not designed to be hosted on a computer that has a predefined address.
 You can use the Autodiscover service to get the EWS endpoint address.
 Some client-side object model generators parse the WSDL and can encounter an error condition because the WSDL file does not contain a WSDL service definition.
 If your object model generator encounters an error, you can insert a placeholder WSDL service definition.

 If you are using the .NET Framework to develop your application, we recommend that you use the EWS Managed API, rather than an object model generator.
 The EWS Managed API provides an easy-to-use object model to handle the serialization and deserialization of the EWS XML.
-For more information, see EWS Managed API.
+For more information, see Get started with EWS Managed API client applications.
 You can download the API from the Microsoft Download Center.
-If you are using Java to develop your application, you can use the EWS Java API, which is a Java port of the EWS Managed API.
-You can download the EWS Java API from MSDN.

 The messages.xsd schema file contains the element definitions for the top-level elements in the SOAP body.
 With the exception of the error response codes, most of the definitions in messages.xsd are specific to an operation.
 The types.xsd schema contains the definitions for the SOAP headers and all the common definitions that are shared across operations.